 - salt and freshly ground black pepper

-- Squeeze the sausage out of its casing into the same pot, break it apart and sauté until it's cooked through.
+- Cook sausage.
+Squeeze the sausage out of its casing into the same pot, break it apart and sauté until it's cooked through.
 Set aside.

-- Preheat the oven to 375°F, and line a baking sheet with foil.
+- Set oven and prep pan.
+Preheat the oven to 375°F, and line a baking sheet with foil.
 Set aside.

-- Use a damp paper towel or kitchen towel to wipe the mushroom caps clean.
+- Clean mushrooms.
+Use a damp paper towel or kitchen towel to wipe the mushroom caps clean.
 Remove the stems from the mushrooms by wiggling them gently.
-Then use a small spoon to scrape the gills off the underside of the mushrooms.
+Then use a small spoon to scrape the gills off the undersides of the mushrooms.

-- Place enough basil leaves on each mushroom to cover the surface.
+- Assemble.
+Place enough basil leaves on each mushroom to cover the surface.
 Divide the cheese evenly among them, sprinkling it directly on top of the basil.
-Then dividing them equally, add the caramelized onions, followed by the tomato slices and sausage.
+Then, dividing them equally, add the caramelized onions, followed by the tomato slices and sausage.

-- Place the "pizzas" in the preheated 375°F oven and bake until the the cheese is completely melted, about 5 minutes.
+- Bake.
+Place the "pizzas" in the preheated 375°F oven and bake until the cheese is completely melted, about 5 minutes.

-- Finely chop the remaining basil and sprinkle in on top of each one and serve.
+- Garnish and serve.
+Finely chop the remaining basil and sprinkle it on top of each one and serve.